The Microfluidic Pressure Controller Landscape in 2026

 3. Response Time

-For dynamic protocols — switching between reagents, modulating droplet size in real time, or performing sequential injections — response time is critical.
+Switching between reagents, modulating droplet size in real time, running sequential injections: all of these come down to response time.
 Syringe pumps typically take seconds to minutes.
-Pressure controllers operate in the 10–100 ms range.
+Pressure controllers operate in the 10 to 100 ms range.

 4. Sensor Integration and Closed-Loop Control

 A pressure controller sets pressure; a flow sensor measures the resulting flow rate.
 Closed-loop control delivers the highest experimental precision.
-When controller and sensors are designed as an integrated system, the feedback loop is built in, reducing setup complexity and error.
+When controller and sensors are designed as one system, the feedback loop is built in, which cuts setup complexity and error.

 Modern microfluidic research increasingly requires automated protocols.
-An open SDK (Python, LabVIEW, MATLAB, C++) allows you to build exactly the workflow you need, integrate with microscopes or spectrometers, and ensure complete reproducibility.
+An open SDK (Python, LabVIEW, MATLAB, C++) lets you build the workflow you need, integrate with microscopes or spectrometers, and repeat a protocol exactly.

 For Researchers Currently Using Dolomite Instruments

-If your lab operates a Mitos P-Pump, µEncapsulator, or Telos system, transitioning to a different platform does not require replacing your entire setup.
+If your lab operates a Mitos P-Pump, µEncapsulator, or Telos system, moving to a different platform does not mean replacing your entire setup.
 Dolomite glass chips use standard microfluidic connectors and work with any pressure-based controller including the Elveflow OB1.
-Most transitions take a few weeks, including delivery, setup, and protocol validation — and for many researchers, the transition represents a performance upgrade.
+Most transitions take a few weeks, including delivery, setup, and protocol validation.
+For many researchers the move is also a performance upgrade.

 Written and reviewed by Imen Bourassine, Data Science & AI Engineering, Elvesys/Elveflow.
 Originally published on elveflow.com.